englercj/phaser-tiled/README.md

 the [Tiled Map Editor][1].

 This plugin optimizes the rendering of large scrolling tilemaps.
 It also adds support for many more Tiled features and lots of advanced functionality.
+You can read [Why use this plugin?][2] below for more details

 [0]: https://github.com/photonstorm/phaser
 [1]: http://www.mapeditor.org/
+[2]: #why-use-this-plugin

 ## Usage